MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

      one of:

-          "integrity"     - for changes in file contents, an integrity checksum.
+          "identity"     - for changes in file contents, an identity checksum.
           {
              "method" : "md5" | "sha512" | "cod" | "random" ,
              "value"  : "base64 encoded checksum value"